LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

 If we consider message processing an indivisible activity, we can interpret the sending of a message and the return of the control to the object that has sent the message as two distinct events.
-This distinction allows us to have a more precise control over a system dynamic behavior.
+This distinction allows us to have a more precise control over a system's dynamic behavior.
 In Logtalk, these two types of events have been named ``before`` and ``after``, respectively for sending a message and for returning of control to the sender.
 Therefore, we refine our event